 - Parents & Carers- promoting links & supporting families.

 - Intimate Care – guidelines for if we need to clean or administer medication

 - E-safety – how we protect and how you can protect your children online

 - Premises -keeping them safe, pleasant & fit for purpose.

 - Curriculum -providing positive, life affirming learning experiences.

 - Outside School- ensuring safer activities and environments outside school

 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mr. Whelerton.
+We are all responsible for ensuring that each child remains safe.
+The Designated Lead Teachers for Safeguarding are Mrs Harris and Mrs Willington.